swatantrasinha/python-fundamentals/README.md

 ```

-Note: We can use function to organize code as well .
+***Note***: We can use function to organize code as well .
 So the other way to write code for above function is :

 ```python